Brother Martin High School

-Brother Martin High School is a private, Catholic, all-male college preparatory school run by the United States Province of the Brothers of the Sacred Heart in New Orleans, Louisiana.
-It was established by the brothers in 1869 as St. Aloysius College.
+Brother Martin High School is a private, Catholic, all-boys college preparatory school run by the United States Province of the Brothers of the Sacred Heart in New Orleans, Louisiana.
 It is located in the Roman Catholic Archdiocese of New Orleans.

+History

+The school was founded by the brothers in 1869 as St. Aloysius College.
+Another high school, Cor Jesu High School, was later merged into the school, which later took on its current name.

+Hurricane Katrina

+Hurricane Katrina forced the school to close in August 2005.
+Brother Martin opened a temporary facility at Catholic High School in Baton Rouge for their students.
+Catholic High allowed students and faculty of Brother Martin to use their facilities during its after hours.
+Displaced Brother Martin students continued to learn here for the remainder of 2005.
+Brother Martin High School reopened its doors in New Orleans in January 2006 sustaining minimal flood damage to the bottom floors.
+Many faculty and volunteers helped renovate and repair the damaged sections of the school.

 School mascot and colors

 The school's mascot is a crusader and the colors are crimson and gold.

 Campus

 Brother Martin High School is located on Elysian Fields Avenue in Gentilly, an established residential neighborhood in New Orleans.
 The school campus includes Cor Jesu Hall, the oldest building on the current campus; built in 1954, the Conlin Gymnasium (now fully air-conditioned), the largest high school gym in the city, and the newest components on campus; the Thomas F. and Elaine P. Ridgley Fine Arts and Athletic Center, commonly known as the "Ridgley Center", E. A. Farley Field, used for Soccer, Baseball and non-varsity football, the Roland H. & Macy Paton Meyer Science and Mathematics Building, and the James B. Branton Chapel.
 Renovations were also made to the Cor Jesu building, second-floor resource center, Library, Benson Mall, and Food Services.